 To kick off our contest every year, we bring three guest judges on board to work with us to independently review every single photo submitted to our contest.
 Our largest contest receives over 10,000 submissions, so this is no easy feat!

 Once we have our judges on board, it’s time to open submissions.
 When submissions are received, we blind them so that no one on the judging panel—that means us, too—has access to any information about who submitted the images.

 After submissions are anonymized, each guest judge receives the submissions.
 Then those judging individually narrow down the images from the initial 10,000+ submissions to about 300 of their favorites.

 The Junebug Weddings team judges each contest but we also bring in three guest judges every year.
 The guest judges that we work with are folks that we consider to be industry experts.
 Past judges have included The Kitcheners, Henry Tieu, Adventure Instead, Phan Tien, Kreativ Wedding, Terralogical, Jane Iskra, Jordan Voth, Igor Demba, Joy Zamora, and more.
 Each guest judge is carefully selected to ensure there is representation of a variety of styles and regions.

 Once each judge has finalized their favorite image selections, they sort the images into three different folders.
 Each folder is worth a different number of points.

 While still anonymized, the images in each of the judge’s folders are given points based on a weighted system.
-For example, if a photo appears in one judge’s Definite Winner folder but an Honorable Mention folder for another, that image is rated less than if it had been ranked as a Definite Winner and a Possible Winner by the two judges.
+For example, if a photo appears in one judge’s gold folder but a bronze folder for another, that image is rated less than if it had been ranked as a gold and a silver by the two judges.